T-Mobile US: InReach program

 The InReach program provides a free cell phone and a limited number of voice minutes each month for low-income-eligible families (one per family) who do not use Lifeline services offered by any other phone or wireless company.
 It is funded through the Universal Service Fund, but is only operational in a limited number of states and Puerto Rico.

-Prepaid mobile phone & data
+Prepaid mobile phone and data

+Ultra Mobile

+Ultra Mobile is a prepaid MVNO that offers limited and unlimited plans that include international calling and texting to select countries.
+Ultra Mobile was acquired alongside Mint Mobile by T-Mobile US on May 1, 2024.

+Mint Mobile

+Mint Mobile is an MVNO that offers plans charged in increments of 3, 6, or 12 months, offering discounts for longer subscriptions.
+Mint Mobile was officially acquired by T-Mobile US on May 1, 2024.

+Tello Mobile

+Founded in 2016, Tello Mobile now uses the T-Mobile network to provide MVNO talk, text, and data to its customers.
+Tello originally used the Sprint network, but transitioned to the T-Mobile network after the T-Mobile and Sprint merger.

 Metro by T-Mobile

 The former MetroPCS was taken over by T-Mobile in 2013, the new company formed T-Mobile US and currently continues to offer prepaid wireless services under the Metro by T-Mobile brand.

 Assurance Wireless

 The T-Mobile network has carried Assurance Wireless since the 2020 Sprint merger.
 The service is subsidized by the federal Lifeline Assistance program, a government benefit program supported by the federal Universal Service Fund.
 Low-income people who qualify for the services are provided a free phone, free monthly data and minutes, and unlimited texting.